-- of the team around me were going to support me in dealing with the problem.
-I felt at times a little bit isolated in that respect and somewhat reluctant, I suppose, or hesitant to deal fully with the problem, or at least to feel it's not something I could have done on my own. - 7 30 Q. I preface the discussion we've just had with we were 8 going to look up the medical line.
+1 of the team around me were going to support me in 2 dealing with the problem.
+I felt at times a little bit 3 isolated in that respect and somewhat reluctant, 4 I suppose, or hesitant to deal fully with the problem, 5 or at least to feel it's not something I could have 10:20 6 done on my own.
+7 30 Q. I preface the discussion we've just had with we were 8 going to look up the medical line.
 Perhaps now if 9 we turn to look down towards, say, the Clinical Lead 10 and the individual consultants.
-What role, if any, did 10:20 11 you feel you had to managing individual consultants 12 within Urology? - 13 I would have felt, as I came into this post, that I was Α. 14 aware that the Lead Consultant, Mr. Young, was already 15 undertaking day-to-day roles and responsibilities for 10:20 16 the Urology team.
-There were day-to-day matters, if they arose or came across me, I could certainly deal 17 with those.
-But my expectation was that some of those 18 19 day-to-day issues, for instance, you know, on-call 20 rotas, things like that, that would have been the 10:21 responsibility of the team, the Urology team and the 21 22 Lead Consultant. - 23 31 Q. Do you feel as if during your time as Clinical Director 24 issues were coming up from that line?
-Was Mr. Young 25 raising issues of concern about various matters with 10:21 26 you? - A. Yes.
-They would have been raised with me, either through Mr. Young or Martina Corrigan would have been very valuable in that respect.
+What role, if any, did 10:20 11 you feel you had to managing individual consultants 12 within Urology?
+13 Α. I would have felt, as I came into this post, that I was 14 aware that the Lead Consultant, Mr. Young, was already 15 undertaking day-to-day roles and responsibilities for 10:20 16 the Urology team.
+There were day-to-day matters, if 17 they arose or came across me, I could certainly deal 18 with those.
+But my expectation was that some of those 19 day-to-day issues, for instance, you know, on-call 20 rotas, things like that, that would have been the 10:21 21 responsibility of the team, the Urology team and the 22 Lead Consultant.
+23 31 Q. Do you feel as if during your time as Clinical Director 24 issues were coming up from that line?
+Was Mr. Young 25 raising issues of concern about various matters with 10:21 26 you?
+27 Α. Yes.
+They would have been raised with me, either 28 through Mr. Young or Martina Corrigan would have been 29 very valuable in that respect.

 1 32 Q. You described Mr. Young's involvement in this.
 What 2 did you see Mrs. Corrigan's role and how did it relate 3 to your own?
-4 Α. She had a very good working relationship with everybody 5 in the team, and was very tuned to whatever the live 10:2 6 issues were; if they were staffing issues, shortage of 7 staff, equipment issues that would have affected the 8 delivery of the service, or issues with trainees.
-9 Really, a whole host of technical, personnel issues, 10 she would have been very au fait with those and would 10:2 11 have regularly communicated anything relevant to me on 12 that basis.
+4 Α. She had a very good working relationship with everybody 5 in the team, and was very tuned to whatever the live 10:22 6 issues were; if they were staffing issues, shortage of 7 staff, equipment issues that would have affected the 8 delivery of the service, or issues with trainees.
+9 Really, a whole host of technical, personnel issues, 10 she would have been very au fait with those and would 10:22 11 have regularly communicated anything relevant to me on 12 that basis.
 13 33 Q. I think perhaps in this context it might be helpful to 14 have a quick look at your job description, which 15 appears at WIT-19974.
-I don't intend to linger on 10:2 16 this.
+I don't intend to linger on 10:23 16 this.
 It outlines your role across 39 relatively 17 detailed bullet points.
 Perhaps if we just look at the 18 first page here, where it says: 19 20 There are two posts available, he, she will.
-Then 10:2 21 there are two bullet points.
+Then 10:23 21 there are two bullet points.
 22 23 You are going to be responsible for medical operational 24 issues within surgery across the Trust.
 What did you 25 under as a "medical operational issue"?
-10:2 work in whatever setting.

-I think that would have been, again, rota issues,

-that would have hindered or affected the throughput of
+10:23 26 Α. I think that would have been, again, rota issues, 27 equipment issues, that came across my desk.
+Things 28 that would have hindered or affected the throughput of 29 work in whatever setting.